dqops/dqo/docs/rule_reference/comparison/count_equals.md

 ## Parameters
-This checks has two parameters that should be confogured for each alert:
+This check has two parameters that should be configured for each alert:

 - `low`:
   <br/>rule threshold for a low severity (1) alert